vgewilliam/vgewilliam.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I'm pleased that our proposal entitled "A high-precision digital twin modeling method for construction scenes of complex underground stations guided by knowledge" has been approved by the *National Natural Science Foundation of China (NSFC)*.
+I'm pleased that proposal entitled "A high-precision digital twin modeling method for construction scenes of complex underground stations guided by knowledge" has been approved by the *National Natural Science Foundation of China (NSFC)*.